 In forensic science, scientists have to explain how likely is it that their observations/findings are accurate which could be determined through probability, so, mathematics actually backs up the data.

 As it is clearly evident that mathematical calculations have a wide range of applications in forensic science.
-So, for a forensic expert, it is vital to possess knowledge of mathematics along with the principles and theory of different disciplines of science to solve a crime efficiently and effectively.
+So, for a forensic expert, it is vital to possess knowledge of mathematics along with the principles and theories of different branches and disciplines of forensic science to solve a crime efficiently and effectively.

 - Adam C. Essential Mathematics and Statistics for Forensic Science.
 John Wiley & Sons; 2011 Sep 20 [Link]